top of page

 When swimming with manta rays, it is important to follow responsible diving and snorkeling practices to avoid disturbing or harming the animals.
 This may include staying a safe distance away from the animals, avoiding touching or grabbing onto them, and not interfering with their natural behavior or feeding habits.

-Many tour operators and dive centers offer guided snorkeling and diving trips to swim with manta rays, and some even provide specialized tours focused solely on manta ray encounters.
+Many tour operators and dive centres offer guided snorkeling and diving trips to swim with manta rays, and some even provide specialized tours focused solely on manta ray encounters.
 These tours can vary in length and price depending on the location and level of service provided.

 At Indy Escapes we support and work with The Maldives Whale Shark Research Program which helps protect Whale Shark and Manta in the Maldives, along with educating guest on conservation and a sustainable experience with the animals.